A student's residence is the same as the person who has legal custody of the student.

 ► New Students

-Residency documents for 2020-21 new students enrolling in grades PK-12 must be provided at the time of enrollment.
+Residency documents for new students must be provided at the time of enrollment.

 ► Returning Students